su-ex/xToDocToPdf/README.md

 - Flags can alter the handling of the line and are described in detail in the table below.
 - The path needs to be to a word or pdf document or to a folder.

+All paths in a description file are relative to the **template** description file (this means relative paths in the selected description file are still relative to the template description file) if custom base path flag `c` is not set for a line (see below)!

 #### Flags

 flag&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | meaning